 This work explores conservation of endangered flora species in my area, with reference to natural history collections.

 Plants and fungi often build symbiotic relationships through their root systems, sharing nutrients to ensure optimum health for both species.
-So I began to wonder whether our local endangered plant species shared similiar relationships; and if so could this knowledge help conserve these species in our area.
+So I began to wonder whether our local endangered plant species shared similar relationships; and if so could this knowledge help conserve these species in our area.

 Natural history collections and environmental surveys both past and present can assist in providing valuable data for research and conservation strategies; however often environmental surveys do not include the important world of fungi.